ravern/workshops/20240215-introduction-to-rust/README.md

 ```

 `println!` wants to use the value `s1`, but it's no longer valid.
 It has been *moved* into `s2`.

 ---

+## Interlude on why ownership is useful

+There are **two** classes of bugs in traditional systems programming that we're trying to solve here.

+1. Memory management: Use-after-free and double free
+2. Unknowing mutation (I can't find a good name for this)

+---